Jonathan Villagra

-Jonathan Gabriel Villagra Bustamante (born 28 March 2001) is a Chilean professional footballer who plays as a defender for Chilean Primera División side Colo-Colo on loan from Unión Española.
+Jonathan Gabriel Villagra Bustamante (born 28 March 2001) is a Chilean professional footballer who plays as a defender for Chilean Primera División side Colo-Colo and the Chile national football team.

 Club career

 As a child, Villagra was with Cobreloa until the age of 15 and next joined Unión Española youth system.
 Initially an attacking midfielder, once he was with Unión Española he became a central defender.
 He made his professional debut in the 2020 Primera División match against Cobresal on February 15, 2021, along with his teammate Gabriel Norambuena.

 In August 2024, Villagra moved to Colo-Colo on loan until the end of the year with an option to buy.

 International career

 Villagra represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.
 He was included in the final squad for the games, where Chile won the silver medal.

 In 2024, he took part in the Pre-Olympic Tournament.

+At senior level, Villagra received his first call-up for the friendly matches against Canada, United States and Mexico in September and October 2026.